RenderKit/embree/README.md

 #### SEE ALSO {#see-also}

-[rtcFilterOcclusion], [rtcSetGeometryIntersectFunction]
+[rtcInvokeOccludedFilterFromGeometry], [rtcSetGeometryIntersectFunction]

-rtcFilterOcclusion
+rtcInvokeOccludedFilterFromGeometry
 ------------------

 #### NAME {#name}

-    rtcFilterOcclusion - invokes the occlusion filter function
+    rtcInvokeOccludedFilterFromGeometry - invokes the occlusion filter function

 #### SYNOPSIS {#synopsis}

     #include <embree4/rtcore.h>

-    void rtcFilterOcclusion(
+    void rtcInvokeOccludedFilterFromGeometry(
       const struct RTCOccludedFunctionNArguments* args,
       const struct RTCFilterFunctionNArguments* filterArgs
     );

 #### DESCRIPTION {#description}

-The `rtcFilterOcclusion` function can be called inside an `RTCOccludedFunctionN` callback function to invoke the occlusion filter registered to the geometry and stored inside the context.
+The `rtcInvokeOccludedFilterFromGeometry` function can be called inside an `RTCOccludedFunctionN` callback function to invoke the occlusion filter registered to the geometry and stored inside the context.
 For this an `RTCFilterFunctionNArguments` structure must be created (see `rtcSetGeometryIntersectFilterFunction`) which basically consists of a valid mask, a hit packet to filter, the corresponding ray packet, and the packet size.
-After the invocation of `rtcFilterOcclusion` only rays that are still valid (valid mask set to -1) should signal an occlusion.
+After the invocation of `rtcInvokeOccludedFilterFromGeometry` only rays that are still valid (valid mask set to -1) should signal an occlusion.

 #### EXIT STATUS {#exit-status}